katiedotson/baseball_traveling_salesman_ish/README.md

 2. Read from json/games_schedule.json
 3. Find the next game to watch based on the current stadium and the schedule
 4. Write the results to json/games_watched.json

+### Original Problem Statement

+#### The Traveling Baseball Fan Problem

+Taylor is a huge baseball fan.
+They’re such a huge baseball fan, in fact, that they’re going to take a sabbatical from work to see as many baseball teams as they can next year.
+The problem is they don’t know when and for how long they should take off in order to see the most teams.
+They want to see one game every day for as long as possible.

+##### Taylor’s Plan

+Travel to anywhere in the US and rent a car to begin their epic baseball journey, starting point doesn’t matter.
+See a consecutive baseball game each and every day for as long as they possibly can.
+Between games, travel for as much as 6 hours (driving), even through the night if needed!
+End the trip at any point in the US, final location doesn’t matter.
+If they end up doubling back to a place they’ve already been to, that’s okay – more baseball never hurt anyone!
+The MLB has a JSON endpoint for scheduling - https://statsapi.mlb.com/api/v1/schedule/games/?sportId=1&startDate=2023-03-30&endDate=2023-10-01 - and the Google Maps API might give a good sense of how long it would take to travel among stadiums.
+Can we help Taylor out?